SchmittMichael/Prog3-WS2021/PORTFOLIO-README.md

  - Listname for List

 - ### ***->Additional Features***
                       - Get all flagged Reminders
  - Get all Reminders for Today

 # About the project:
-This Project includes all contains all demanded contents including the `additional` features (FlaggedList-Button,TodayList-Button).
+This Project contains all demanded contents including the `additional` features (FlaggedList-Button,TodayList-Button).
 Software errors in Front- and Backend are not known.
 Easteregg: Try to create a List --> create a Reminder --> Type in: "easteregg" 😉 (to undo Easteregg refresh Site or delete the Reminder)